 The inlet air temperature depends on whether the coil is in the outside air stream and if it is not, whether or not there is outside air preconditioning.

-Coil in outside air stream: Tair,in = CoolOutTempsys (the outside air temperature at the design cooling peak).
+Coil in outside air stream: (the outside air temperature at the design cooling peak).

-Coil in main air stream, no preconditioning of outside air: Tair,in = CoolMixTempsys (the mixed air temperature at the design cooling peak).
+Coil in main air stream, no preconditioning of outside air: (the mixed air temperature at the design cooling peak).

 Coil in main air stream, outside air preconditioned.
-The outside air fraction is calculated as Fracoa = DesOutAirVolFlowsys / DesVolFlow.
-DesVolFlow is just AirMassFlowRatecoil,des / air.
-Then
+The outside air fraction is calculated as , where is calculated above.
+Then where is the specified Precool Design Temperature from System:Sizing. is the return temperature at the system cooling peak load.

-Tair,in=FracoaPrecoolTempsys + (1.
-Fracoa)CoolRetTempsys

 Zone Coils

-If the coil is part of an AirTerminal:SingleDuct:ConstantVolume:FourPipeInduction unit, the Design Inlet Air Temperature is set equal to ZoneTempAtCoolPeakzone (see Table 40.
-Zone Sizing Data).
-For all other zone coils, it is set equal to DesCoolCoilInTempzone (see Table 40).
+The design inlet temperature depends on whether the coil is in a terminal unit or a zonal unit, and where the coil is positioned within the unit.

+For the AirTerminal:SingleDuct:ConstantVolume:FourPipeInduction terminal unit the design inlet temperature is set to the zone temperature at the time of the zone cooling peak, since the coil is located in the induced air stream.

+For fan coil units the design inlet temperature is set to the mixed air temperature: where .

+In all other cases the design inlet temperature is set to the zone design cooling coil inlet temperature which is calculated in the zone sizing simulation and is basically the same calculation as the fan coil unit.

 Design Outlet Air Temperature